CookiePLMonster/CookiePLMonster.github.io/pages/setup-instructions.md

     </p>
 4. An Explorer window will open, revealing your game directory.
 You'll want to put your mod files here.

-## Retail (disk) {#retail}
+## Retail (disc) {#retail}

-If you've installed the game with a traditional installer from the disk, you probably know where the game is installed.
+If you've installed the game with a traditional installer from the disc, you probably know where the game is installed.
 If not, it's easiest to locate it by following either its Desktop shortcut or the Start Menu shortcut:

 1. Locate the game shortcut on Desktop or the Start Menu.
 Usually, it's easiest to locate the shortcut in the Start Menu by typing the game name.